AnubisLMS/Authz/README.md

 ## Licensing

-Twistlock authorization plugin is licensed under the Apache License, Version 2.0.
+AnubisLMS authorization plugin is licensed under the Apache License, Version 2.0.

-See [LICENSE](https://github.com/twistlock/authz/blob/master/LICENSE) for the full license text.
+See [LICENSE](./LICENSE) for the full license text.